JordanSpencerWu/old-website/_posts/book/2017/2017-12-25-originals.md

 categories: [book]
 class: 59
 date: 2017-12-25 10:00:00
 description: This book helps you understand what it means to be original in business.
 Many of us probably go with the default, but once we understand that there are better options.
-We will think of great ideas that will improve existing products, services, or processes.
+We'll start to think of great ideas that will improve existing products, services, or processes.
 The world needs more originals without them nothing will change.
 hidden: true
 img-path: /assets/images/books/originals.jpg
 layout: book